pgtipping/Synthalyst/memory-bank/progress.md

   - Updated Babel configuration to support import attributes syntax:
     - Added @babel/plugin-syntax-import-attributes plugin to .babelrc
     - Installed the plugin as a dev dependency
+  - **Resolved Babel and SWC compiler conflict:**
+    - Moved Babel configuration from `.babelrc` to a test-specific `.babelrc.test.js` file
+    - Updated Jest configuration to use the test-specific Babel config
+    - Converted `next.config.ts` to `next.config.js` for better compatibility
+    - Removed the global `.babelrc` file to allow Next.js to use its SWC compiler
   - Location: Multiple files

 - Fixed linter errors in mock Prisma client implementation